-People (and your favorite skiing frogs) are flocking to outdoor- and mountain-based vacations right now.
-Fresh air and plenty of physical distancing space make ski destinations a great vacation choice this year.
+People (and your favorite skiing frogs) are flocking to outdoor- and mountain-based vacations this year.
+Fresh air and plenty of space make ski destinations a great vacation choice during a pandemic.
 Plus skiing and snowboarding are the ultimate physically distanced sports, as you are rarely within 6 to 10 feet of others while doing it and your equipment naturally spaces you out from others.
 The phrase “no friends on a powder day” epitomizes the anti-social nature of the sport right there!

-This was the year to break away from the pack.
-It turns out that the popular family ski resorts are actually doing a lot to protect employees and guests from COVID-19!
-This post walks through the Vail Resorts' COVID safety rules and protocols.
-As spring skiing comes to a close, we're looking ahead at what's to come for next season.
+The 2020-2021 season was the year to break away from the pack and we are looking forward to doing it again in 2021-2022.
+A lot has changed since last season, with vaccines being widely available.
+The popular family ski resorts are still doing a lot to protect employees and guests from COVID-19, but have made modifications.
+This post walks through the Vail Resorts' current COVID safety rules and protocols.
+As we sip our pumpkin spice lattes this fall, we're looking ahead at what's to come for next season.
 Let's hop to it and learn about the safety measures in place to keep guests and employees safe while hitting the slopes.

-Even though reservations are required for the remainder of the 2020-2021 ski season, Vail Resorts does not expect to require reservations next season.
-Speaking of next season, the 2021-2022 Epic Pass is on sale now for 20 percent off all pass levels!
-Ribbit!
+Before we get going, did you get your 2021-2022 Epic Pass?
+If not, hop back in spring, summer or fall for next season's pass!
 If you are looking for a breakdown of Epic Pass benefits and new closing dates for the 2020-2021 ski season you can find all the hopful details in our Epic Pass post.

 What to Expect When Visiting the Vail Resorts